sonic-net/SONiC/doc/pic/hld_fpmsyncd.md

                     is present, other fields will not be present)

 ```
-The ROUTE_TABLE is then extended to allow a reference to the next hop group to be specified, instead of the current nexthop and intf fields.
+The ROUTE_TABLE is then extended to allow a reference to the nexthop_group to be specified, instead of the current nexthop and ifname fields.
 ```
 ### ROUTE_TABLE
     ;Stores a list of routes
     ;Status: Mandatory
     key           = ROUTE_TABLE:prefix
-    nexthop       = *prefix, ;IP addresses separated “,” (empty indicates no gateway)
+    nexthop       = *prefix, ;IP addresses separated “,” (empty indicates no gateway) (existing)
     ifname        = *PORT_TABLE.key,   ; zero or more separated
-                    by “,” (zero indicates no interface)
-    blackhole     = BIT ; Set to 1 if this route is a blackhole (or null0)
+                    by “,” (zero indicates no interface) (existing) blackhole     = BIT ; Set to 1 if this route is a blackhole (or null0)
     nexthop_group = NEXT_HOP_GROUP_TABLE:key ; index within the
                     NEXT_HOP_GROUP_TABLE, optionally used instead
-                    of nexthop and intf fields
+                    of nexthop and intf fields (new field)
 ```